 - Leave a thoughtful comment on their blog.

 - Interview them to get more info about their blogging journey.

 - Write guest posts

 Keywords play an essential role when it comes to ranking higher in SERPs.
 When people search for something, they expect to find websites that match their queries.
 If your blog doesn’t contain the right keywords, potential readers won’t find it.

 However, it’s nearly impossible for a brand new blog to appear on the first page of the search engine, but it builds up gradually if you keep on doing some basic keyword research.
 You’ll be able to start ranking for some of these keywords after six months or so.

 12. Be consistent

 Consistency is key to building trust among your audience.
 Readers love consistency because they know what to expect from you.
 They know that it will be worth reading every time they come across your post.

 The more you post, the better chance you have to gain traction.
-And also, use the content planner tool to schedule your posts ahead of time, so you don’t end up posting late at night.
+And also, use the content planner tools to schedule your posts on social media ahead of time, so you don’t end up posting late at night.

-It’s always good practice to backup your website regularly, and make sure to store all your files safely in case anything goes wrong.
+It’s always good practice to back up your website regularly and make sure to store all your files safely in case anything goes wrong.
 Backups should be stored offsite, preferably in a cloud storage service such as Dropbox or Google Drive.
-Or you can even keep a complete backup of your site to your computer.
+Or you can even keep a complete backup of your site on your computer.